 The ISGAP-Oxford Summer Institute was originally scheduled to take place from August 9th to 20th at Pembroke College, Oxford.
 Due to COVID-19, and the international lockdown, which includes Oxford University, we regret to announce that the ISGAP-Oxford Summer Institute program at Pembroke College has been canceled.

 However, we are happy to announce that the 2020 Summer Institute

 will take place online from August 9th to 13th.

-The ISGAP-Oxford Summer Institute is seeking scholars-in-residence for an intensive two-week workshop-based curriculum development program in interdisciplinary critical contemporary antisemitism studies.
-The program, dedicated to the development of antisemitism studies as a recognized academic discipline, will be held at Pembroke College, in Oxford, United Kingdom from August 9, 2020 to August 21, 2020.
+The ISGAP-Oxford Summer Institute is now seeking Scholars-in-Residence for this intensive one-week workshop-based curriculum development program in interdisciplinary critical contemporary antisemitism studies.
+The program is dedicated to the development of antisemitism studies as a recognized academic discipline.

-The program is intended primarily for professors with full-time college or university positions, though exceptional doctoral and post-doctoral students may also be considered.
-Under the guidance of leading international academics, scholars-in-residence will be required to develop a course syllabus and curriculum in the interdisciplinary study of critical contemporary antisemitism.
-The course syllabus and curriculum is to be taught at the scholar-in-residence’s home university for course credit, on at least two occasions, upon completion of the program.
+The program is intended primarily for professors with full-time college or university positions, though exceptional faculty, doctoral and post-doctoral students will be considered.
+Under the guidance of leading international academics, Scholars-in-Residence will be required to develop a course syllabus and curriculum in the interdisciplinary study of critical contemporary antisemitism.
+The course syllabus and curriculum is to be taught at the Scholar-in-Residence’s home university for course credit, on at least two occasions, upon completion of the program.

-Several full and partial fellowships will be awarded.
-Successful applicants may be liable for tuition or processing fees.
+Successful applicants will be liable for tuition fees.

 View video highlights from the 2019 program!